tnordquist/recursion-1/docs/index.md

 ## Other applications

-<a name="palindrome-traditional"></a>Recursion isn't limited to mathematical problems.
-Many non-mathematical problems can be expressed in recursive terms&mdash;with potential for recursive implementation&mdash;as well.
+<a name="palindrome-traditional"></a>Recursion isn't limited to computing mathematical functions.
+Many problems that are not strictly mathematical in nature can be specified in recursive terms, with potential for recursive implementation.
+The most widely used sorting algorithms are usually implemented in recursive forms.
+A depth-first search in a tree data structure is easily implemented as a recursive operation.
 A number of puzzles, such as the _Tower of Hanoi_, can best be understood in recursive terms.
-The task of parsing (during compilation) the source code of many programming languages is often specified and implemented as a recursive process.
+The task of parsing (for compilation) the source code of many programming languages is often specified and implemented as a recursive process.
 Even processing natural language is at least partially a recursive task.

 ### Example: Palindromes